OliverKurz/windows-10-themes-custom-selection/README.md

 5. [Winaero Tweaker](https://winaero.com/download.php?view.1796) is the application for tweaking the rest of your system.

-6. [Aero Glass](http://virtualcustoms.net/showthread.php/72751-Aero-Glass-for-Windows-10-RS1) is the application for tweaking the rest of your system.
+6. [Aero Glass](http://virtualcustoms.net/showthread.php/72751-Aero-Glass-for-Windows-10-RS1) can be used for additional transparency.

 7. Install the fonts included in the "files\fonts" folder.
 Type ctrl+a then right click, click "install" with "no" and "do this for all current items" checked.